Crystalline color superconductors: The two-flavor inhomogeneous phases

-In Table \ref{tabledeltamu2} we report numerical results for $\delta\mu_2$ for each crystalline structure and the computed order of the phase transition between the crystalline phase and the normal phase.
-We have reported also the values of $z_q$, see Eq.\eqref{eq:zetaq}, and of the discontinuity in $\Delta/\Delta_0$ at $\delta\mu=\delta\mu_2-0^+$.
+In Table \ref{tabledeltamu2} we report various numerical results for each crystalline structure at the transition point from the CCSC phase to the normal phase: the value of $\delta\mu_2$, the computed order of the phase transition between the crystalline phase and the normal phase, the value of $z_q$, see Eq.\eqref{eq:zetaq}, and of the discontinuity in $\Delta/\Delta_{\rm 2SC}$ at $\delta\mu=\delta\mu_2-0^+$.

-In the smearing approximation both the order of the transition and the point where the transition occurs are different from those obtained within the GL approximation \cite{LO}.
-However, the difference in $\delta\mu_2$ is $\sim 10\%$ and in $z_q$ is $\sim 17\% $ (in GL for any structure $z_q \approx 0.83$).
-On the other hand, in agreement with the GL results, the structure with 6 plane waves is more favorable than the structure with 2 plane waves or with 1 pane wave.
-Therefore, increasing the pairing region leads to an increase of the free-energy (in absolute value) making the configuration more stable.
+In the smearing approximation both the order of the transition and the point where the transition occurs are different from those obtained within the GL approximation.
+However, the difference in $\delta\mu_2$ is $\sim 10\%$ and in $z_q$ is $\lesssim 17\% $ (in GL for any structure $z_q \approx 0.83$).
+On the other hand, in agreement with the GL results, the structure with $6$ plane waves is energetically favored over the structure with $2$ plane waves or with $1$ pane wave.
+Therefore, increasing the pairing region leads to an increase of the free energy gain making the configuration more stable.
 An interesting result of the smearing procedure is that with increasing $\delta\mu$ the configuration with $6$ plane waves is superseded by the structure with $8$ plane waves, which has a lower $\Delta$ but a larger number of pairing regions.
-This has to be contrasted with the result of the GL approximation, see Sec.\ref{sec:GL-2flavor}, where the octahedron is always disfavored with respect to the FCC (but one should consider that the GL free-energy of the FCC is not bounded from below).
+This has to be contrasted with the result of the GL approximation, see Sec.\ref{sec:GL-2flavor}, where the octahedron is always disfavored with respect to the fcc (but one should consider that the GL free energy of the fcc is not bounded from below).